solidi/hl-mods/workspace/redist/readme.txt

     - Nuke explodes on command in new static camera mode
     - Sniper rifle makes bolt sound when fired
 - Game Modes
+    - 1 New Game Mode (mp_gamemode)
+         - "gungame" - get specific weapons for frags and level up!
     - 1 New Mutators - supports combination and randomly selected (mp_mutators)
         - "portal" - spawn with a portal gun
 - Single Player Gameplay